jahidxuddin/bit-land/README.md

 ## Game Description

 In Bit-Land, you control a player character represented by the symbol `1`.
-The goal is to collect as many entities as possible, represented by the symbol `0`, scattered randomly throughout the grid.
+The goal is to collect a certain amount of entities, represented by the symbol `0`, scattered randomly throughout the grid.
 Each time you collect an entity, your score increases by one.

 ### How to Play